mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/irobot-create3-robot.rst

 <https://edu.irobot.com/create3-setup>`__ documentation.

 With the robot connected to your WiFi network continue configuring it using its web interface.
-Refer to the |irobot_create3_documentation| for the exact steps to follow.
+Refer to the `iRobot Create 3 mobile robotics platform documentation <https://iroboteducation.github.io/create3_docs/>`__ for the exact steps to follow.

 Wired (Ethernet) network